 Burning Down of Varanasi:

 After seeing the severed head of his father at the royal gate, Sudakshina, the son of Kashiraj, resolved to avenge his death.
 Therefore, he started worshiping Lord Shiva and propitiated him.
-The prince asked for a means to avenge the death of his father to Lord Shiva.
+The prince asked Lord Shiva for a means to avenge his father’s death.

 Sudakshina Gets the Boon from Lord Shiva: